TREE OF LIFE BOOK I

 He bent down, worked his shoe back on and tied it up.
 He rose to his feet.
 It was squishing with every step.
 Sighing, Julian slung his bag up onto his shoulder and began to limp out of the washroom to join the rest of his class.

 About three years ago, Julian was involved in a serious car crash.
 His father was driving at the time.
 Julian was not wearing a seatbelt, so when the two cars hit each other head on, he was thrown clear through his own windshield and then bashed against a tree some ten feet away.
 This broke his left femur, or thighbone, in three different places.
-While at the hospital and before they could tend to his leg, his other wounds got infected and became more of a priority, so in the end, they missed the chance to set his leg fractures properly.
-The bones were left to heal as they were in overlapping positions.
-As a result of all this, his left leg was now a good four inches shorter than his right.
+Multiple surgeries to the area did not help.
+In fact, a few times, infection set in to the bones and made the problem worse.
+In the end, despite everything that the doctors could do, Julian was left with one leg that was a good four inches shorter than his other one.

-Julian was nine at the time and nowhere near his growth spurt.
-The doctors advised him and his mother that any surgery to make the legs even again, was best left until after puberty when Julian had reached his full height.
-Meanwhile, they could make him a left shoe with a lift built in, so he wouldn’t have to walk around all day with a limp, which would lead to hip pain, back pain and many other problems too.
+Meanwhile, they had made Julian a left shoe with a lift built in, so he wouldn't have to walk around all day with a limp, which would lead to hip pain, they said, back pain and many other problems too.

 Well, it was worth a try, anyway.
 But in the real world, any leg length discrepancy of more than two inches always produced a limp, even if just a small one, no matter how well your shoes had been made.
 And of course, limp or no limp, it didn't really matter in the end.
 There was still your obviously shorter left leg and if not that, your fancy shmancy medical shoes.
 Children being children, would always flock to the kid who wasn't one hundred percent like all the other kids, and then make fun of him based on whatever it was that made him different.
 For Julian, this was what he had found to be true over all of the last three years, whatever the neighbourhood, whatever the school, whatever the class.
 Yes, the other kids always found out about your leg.
 And they would always tease you.
 It was just a matter of how far the local bully would take the teasing on any given day.